usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

             - paas
             - iaas
             - other
-            other_description: if deployment_model = "other", this contains an explamantion
+            other_description: if deployment_model = "other", this contains an explanation

         # Table 8-2: Cloud Deployment Model Represented in this SSP
         # FedRAMP limits values to "Public", "Private", "Government Only Community", and/or "other"; however, outside of FedRAMP, this field may be used more broadly